linux-nvme/nvme-cli/doc/rst/ioctl.rst

   Save value across power states

 ``__u64 timestamp``
-  The current timestamp value to assign to this this feature
+  The current timestamp value to assign to this feature

 **Return**